Viplove0114/Pneumonia_Xray_web-app/README.md

   <img src="https://raw.githubusercontent.com/rppradhan08/pneumonia-detection/master/images/person1661_virus_2872.jpeg" height="250px" width="300px">
 </p>
 This project uses <a href="https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia">Chest X-Ray dataset</a> from kaggle.
 The dataset is organized into 3 folders (train, val & test) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).
-These images are used for building an CNN model using keras to detect pneumonia in patients based on X-ray reports.
-After model building the best performing model is used to build a flask base web application.
+These images are used for building an CNN model with 5 layers using keras to detect pneumonia in patients based on X-ray reports.
+After model building the best performing model with accuracy 92% is used to build a flask base web application.

 ### Steps involved